Cancer drugs A to Z list

 It is not known whether this treatment affects in people.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

-It is unknown whether treatment may or may not harm a baby developing in the womb.
+This treatment may harm a baby developing in the womb.
 It is important not to become pregnant or get someone pregnant while you are having treatment.
-Let your team know straight away if you or your partner become pregnant while having treatment.
+Women should use effective contraception for at least 6 months after having Gliadel wafers put in.
+Men should use effective contraception for at least 3 months after having the wafers put in.
+Talk to your doctor or nurse about effective contraception before starting treatment.
+Let them know straight away if you or your partner become pregnant while having treatment.

 It is not known whether this drug comes through into the breast milk.
 Doctors usually advise that you don’t breastfeed during this treatment.